 Under New Hampshire Revised Statutes section 507:7-d, the state follows a "modified comparative negligence" rule.
 This means you can still recover damages in a car-accident-related lawsuit, but your award will be reduced according to your share of negligence.
 And if your share of fault is greater than that of the defendant(s) (you're deemed more at fault than everyone you're suing, in other words), you can't recover anything at all in court.

 For instance, suppose that the jury determines that your injuries, pain and suffering, and other losses total $10,000.
 However, the jury also thinks that you were 10 percent responsible for the crash.
 In that situation, the total amount of your damages, $10,000, is reduced by 10 percent, or $1,000, leaving you with a total award of $9,000.

 The comparative negligence rule binds New Hampshire judges and juries (if your car accident case winds its way to trial), and it will also guide a car insurance claims adjuster when he or she is evaluating your case.
 Also keep in mind that since there is no empirical means of allocating fault, any assignment of liability will ultimately come down to your ability to negotiate with a claims adjuster or to persuade a judge or jury.

-According to New Hampshire Revised Statutes section 264:25, the driver of a vehicle that is involved in a traffic accident must report the crash -- in writing to the Division of Motor Vehicles, within 15 days -- if any person was injured or killed, or if there was property damage in excess of $1,000.
+According to New Hampshire Revised Statutes section 264:25, the driver of a vehicle that is involved in a traffic accident must report the crash—in writing to the Division of Motor Vehicles, within 15 days—if any person was injured or killed, or if there was property damage in excess of $1,000.
 Note that drivers are not required to file a written accident report if the accident was investigated by a police officer.